-Since we did this walk a couple of times we also approached Westhaven from two different directions the first time we wandered down Curran St. That runs from Herne Bay down the hill towards the road that runs under the Harbour Bridge.
-It was a beautiful sunny day until we spotted the water with a heavy fog blanketing the bridge and the North Shore.
+Since we did this walk a couple of times, we also approached Westhaven from two different directions the first time we wandered down Curran St. That runs from Herne Bay down the hill towards the road that runs under the Harbour Bridge.
+It was a beautiful sunny day until we spotted the water with a dense fog blanketing the bridge and the North Shore.

 A lot of motorhomers we have met used to own a boat before taking to travelling on land.
 So for a lot of people walking this area would bring back memories of their time on the water.

-For the second walk we started along Ponsonby Road on another clear blue sky day.
-Both of us have now lived here for more than 30 years and have seen many changes along the road during that time but the basic bones of the place still remain.
-Although the old Post Office and Fire Station are these days used for other purposes it’s still nice to see the character of the buildings remain.
+For the second walk, we started along Ponsonby Road on another clear blue sky day.
+Both of us have now lived here for more than 30 years and have seen many changes along the road during that time, but the underlying bones of the place still remain.
+Although the old Post Office and Fire Station are these days used for other purposes, it’s always nice to see the character of the buildings continue.

-Leaving Ponsonby you walk down the hill to St Mary’s Bay where the Jacobs ladder crosses the motorway to Westhaven.
-Crossing the “ladder” takes you over one of the busiest pieces of road in New Zealand with over 200,000 cars crossing the bridge on busier days of the week.
-Although the average is currently only 154,000 per day it’s still a lot of cars.
+Leaving Ponsonby, you walk down the hill to St Mary’s Bay where the Jacobs ladder crosses the motorway to Westhaven.
+Crossing the “ladder” takes you over one of the busiest pieces of road in New Zealand with over 200,000 cars crossing the bridge on more hectic days of the week.
+Although the average is currently only 154,000 per day, it’s still a lot of vehicles.

-From the end of the “ladder” above Z Pier it’s a tremendous view of both Westhaven and the bridge behind it as well as the first glimpse of the camping area below.
-On both occasions we visited there were only 3 or so campers perhaps this is because it’s winter or perhaps because it’s not that well known.
+From the end of the “ladder” above Z Pier, it’s a tremendous view of both Westhaven and the bridge behind it as well as the first glimpse of the camping area below.
+On both occasions, we visited there were only 3 or so campers perhaps this is because it’s winter or probably because it’s not that well known.

 I often wonder in places like this are we meant to purchase 2 parking tickets to cover the two spaces the motorhome or car and caravan will take up?
 Or do we just buy one and hope for the best with the parking wardens?

 The area is well set up with an onsite dump station, toilets and even showers available if you talk nicely to the local security officers.
-The facilities are clean, tidy and serviced on a regular basis.
-The only downside appeared to be the lack of water there was a tap next to the toilet block but it had nothing to say it was potable so you would need to check this first.
+The facilities are clean, tidy and serviced regularly.
+The only downside appeared to be the lack of water there was a tap next to the toilet block, but it had nothing to say it was potable so you would need to check this first.

-It’s not too far from the camping area to get to the New World supermarket located on the otherside of Victoria Park.
+It’s not too far from the camping area to get to the New World supermarket located on the other side of Victoria Park.
 Don’t forget to take your skateboard to take advantage of one of the largest skate parks in the country.
-Seriously though it’s a wide open green space if you need somewhere to exercise the dog.
+Seriously though it’s a vast open green space if you need somewhere to exercise the dog.

-The vehicle ferries to both Waiheke and Great Barrier Island depart from here so if you are heading “overseas” it might be that Z Pier is a very handy place to spend the night rather than try and deal with Auckland traffic if you had an early sailing.
+The vehicle ferries to both Waiheke and Great Barrier Island depart from here so if you are heading “overseas” it might be that Z Pier is a convenient place to spend the night rather than try and deal with Auckland traffic if you had an early sailing.

-We visited earlier in the morning so the numerous restaurants in the area were still either closed or had very few customers.
-However it would be very different story if you visited later in the day with them in full swing.
-The Fish market also has a terrific selection of fresh seafood with a couple of cafe’s also inside.
+We visited earlier in the morning, so the numerous restaurants in the area were still either closed or had very few customers.
+However, it would be a very different story if you visited later in the day with them in full swing.
+The Fishmarket also has a terrific selection of fresh seafood with a couple of cafe’s inside.

 The Wynyard Quarter blends into the Viaduct Harbour as you stroll along what used to be old wharf’s used for commercial fishing and the home for the America’s Cup boats in the early 2000’s.

-The Viaduct Events centre is just before the bridge that allows boats in and out of the inner harbour on the day we visited it was all quiet but we have been there in the past when it’s been going up and down like a yoyo.
-It makes for quite an interesting site.
+The Viaduct Events Centre is just before the bridge that allows boats in and out of the inner harbour on the day we visited it was all quiet, but we have been there in the past when it’s been going up and down like a yoyo.
+It makes for quite an exciting site.

-From here it’s into downtown proper and the Ferry Building where you can catch a ferry to a number of different islands in the Hauraki Gulf.
-You could quite easily leave the motorhome at Z Pier walk here take the day trip and then return to the motorhome stopping at one of the many cafe’s for a bite to eat on the return.
+From here it’s into downtown proper and the Ferry Building where you can catch a ferry to several different islands in the Hauraki Gulf.
+You could quite easily leave the motorhome at Z Pier walk here take the day trip and then return to the motorhome stopping at one of the many cafes for a bite to eat on the return.

-The hall looked very barren with just these giant chess pieces on the floor in the middle of the place.
+The hall seemed very barren with just these giant chess pieces on the floor in the middle of the place.

 At the end of the wharf is the hideous State House sculpture commissioned by the Auckland Council.
-Whilst the James Cook statue and neon lights inside are interesting I find it hard to believe that Auckland benefits from this monstrosity (my opinion anyway)
+While the James Cook statue and neon lights inside are impressive, I find it hard to believe that Auckland benefits from this monstrosity (my opinion anyway)

-It was also interesting to see a number of people fishing at the end of the wharf and whilst we didn’t talk to any of the them we did see that one person had landed quite a decent Kowhai.
+It was also interesting to see several people fishing at the end of the wharf, and while we didn’t talk to any of them we did notice that one person had landed quite a decent Kowhai.
 I would imagine that lifting it out of the water and preventing it from going under the wharf would be quite a challenge.